LRDesign/NinjaScript/README.markdown

     rake

 which should start up the test system.
+All tests should pass.

 Finally, once you get things going and are ready to use Ninjascript somewhere:

-    rake build:package
+    rake build

 And look in pkg/

 ## Environment troubleshooting

+You'll need a working Node.js installation.
+On Mac OS this seems to require recent working XCode.
+(Welcomed: a PR explaining details of this.)

 We're using Karma for testing - there's a karma.conf.js already set up - hopefully it's assumptions will work for your environment.